t00bstAr/contentful-richtext-converter/README.md

-# contentful-richtext-converter
+# Contentful (to) RichText Converter
 This is a module build to convert HTML data into the Contentful ready RichText JSON.
-It was intended to be use during migrations or when working with the Contentful Management API.
+It is intended to be used during migrations or when working with the Contentful Management API.

-It handles all kinds of features and usecases to ensure full functionality with all of the aspects of the contentful RichText Editor.
+It handles all kinds of features and usecases to ensure full functionality with all of the aspects of the Contentful RichText Editor.
-Some are easy, *some a quirky*

-– but it's a working progress...
+Some are easy, *some a quirky* – but it's a working progress...

-This is the initial start of this repo and the module is under developlment.
+This is the initial start of this repo and the module is under development.
 ___
-**Use at your own risk :)**
+### Use at your own risk :)
 ___
 ## Current Status
-This is the initial commit and therefore might be up for multiple changes.
+This is the initial commit and therefore might be up for breaking changes.

 ## Installation